simoncblyth/opticks/docs/opticks.rst

 -------------------

-Opticks is structured as a collection of packages organized by their local and external dependencies, see :doc:`overview` for a table.
+Opticks is structured as a collection of packages organized by their local and external dependencies, see :doc:`overview` for a table or run the bash function *opticks-deps*.
-Only the two very highest level packages depend on Geant4.
+Only a few of the very highest level packages depend on Geant4.

 cfg4
      validation comparisons
 okg4
-     integrated Opticks+G4 for “gun running"
+     integrated Opticks+G4 for “gun running" g4ok
+     minimal interface for embedding Opticks inside Geant4 applications

 Opticks dependency on Geant4 is intended to be loose in order to allow working with multiple G4 versions (within a certain version range),